ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Excel Query
-Extract ranges of data or named ranges specified by the user from an excel document.
+Extracts ranges of data or named ranges specified by the user from a Microsoft Excel document.

+The function uses a Python library called openpyxl (http://openpyxl.readthedocs.io/en/stable/) to interface with Excel files.

  ![screenshot: fn-utilities-excel-query ](./screenshots/fn-utilities-excel-query.png)